hellokathy/6300Spring15Team10Mirror/Project2/D1/TestPlan.md

 ### 1.2 Test Selection

-1. Mainly use manual tests.
+1. We will mainly use manual tests.
 2. In the black-box test, we will test each unit, test all kinds of combinations of units and test the entile system for all scenarios mentioned in the use cases.
 3. In the white-box test, we will select our test cases to have as much coverage of branchs and conditions as possible.
 The tests should include different kinds of boundary values, different kinds of inputs that can cover as many branches and conditions as possible.
 4. We will control the number of tests.